chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.11.11 =
+* Fixed SQL errors caused on some hosts.
+* Fixed search filters & pagination.
+* Fixed link table design in mobile devices.
+* Fixed deprecated functions on PHP 7.4
+* Fixed filter_var deprecated notices.
+* Improved code with WPCS.
+* Added a new API key for the YouTube API.

 = 1.11.10 =
 * Fixed create_function deprecated notices.